Fucksociety666/venzoir/README.md

 # Venzoir

-Basic Self WhatsAppBot using https://github.com/orkestral/venom as a base
+Basic Self WhatsAppBot using https://github.com/orkestral/venom as base

 # How to install